mobiletest2016/machine-learning-articles/articles/finding-optimal-learning-rates-with-the-learning-rate-range-test.md

 It's a real plot generated with a ConvNet tested for MNIST data.

-We see the fastest learning rate descent at \[latex\]\\approx 10^{-1.95}\[/latex\]: in the first plot, the descent is steepest there.
+We see the fastest learning rate descent at $\\approx 10^{-1.95}$: in the first plot, the descent is steepest there.
 The second plot confirms this as it displays the lowest _loss delta_, i.e. where "negative change in loss value" (= improvement) was highest given change of learning rate.
 By consequence, we would choose this learning rate :)

 * * *